grahamcarman/docs/astro/automation-authentication.md

 You can use any of the following credentials to authenticate in an automated process:

 - A Deployment API key.
 See [Create a Deployment API key](api-keys.md).
+- A Deployment API token.
+See [Deployment API tokens](deployment-api-tokens.md).
 - A Workspace API token.
 See [Create a Workspace API token](workspace-api-tokens.md).
 - An Organization API token.
 See [Create an Organization API token](organization-api-tokens.md).